Zeytinburnu: Zeytinburnu today

 The leather industry has largely moved out to Tuzla now but the rows of six-storey blocks of housing and textiles remain.
 Although some improvements have been made to the streets and drainage, the area still has a stereotypical reputation for being the home of tough men and uncontrollable youths who drive around in cars blasting out pop music at high-volume.
 This is possibly exaggerated nowadays, and steps are being taken to smarten up the area.
 Most residents are working class, recent migrants from Anatolia, typically lacking in education.
 However, the younger generations are more educated thus changing the demographic shape of Zeytinburnu.

 To integrate the district with the rest of Istanbul, the municipality has improved the transportation by extending the modern tram line to Zeytinburnu, and the main tram station is now at the intersection of the metro line leading to Atatürk International Airport and Aksaray and fast tram lines leading to Istanbul's inter-city coach station and the old city in Eminönü.
 Moreover, Zeytinburnu has a station on the suburban railway line Sirkeci-Halkalı.
 Other important projects have improved the transportation, life quality and the economy of the district.
 Olivium Outlet Center was opened in 2000, a modern shopping mall with cinemas, with many shops specializing in factory surpluses, bringing new shopping opportunities for the people of Zeytinburnu and surrounding districts.
 The mall attracts many visitors on weekends.

 There is an Alevi community served by the Erikli Baba Cemevi.
 There are large minority groups of Kazakhs and Turkmens, who generally work in the textile industry, contributing to the Turkish economy.
 The Zeytinburnu-based NASCO NASREDDIN HOLDING A.S. was categorized as an Al-Qaeda ally by the United Nations.
 It was involved in terrorist financing.
 The Romanian government legislated this status for Zeytinburnu Nasco Nasreddin Holding A. S., as well as the Slovakian government.

-On December 10, 2014, in Zeytinburnu, an assassin killed the anti-Uzbekistan government Islamist Uzbek Imam Shaykh Abdullah Bukhoroy (Abdullah Bukhari).
+On 10 December 2014, in Zeytinburnu, an assassin killed the anti-Uzbekistan government Islamist Uzbek Imam Shaykh Abdullah Bukhoroy (Abdullah Bukhari).
 It took place outside of a Madrassa.
-The Islamist organization Hizb ut-Tahrir released statements on Islamist websites which attacked the Uzbekistan government of Islam Karimov and blamed them for the assassination.
-The East Turkistan Education and Solidarity Association (ETESA) and Uzbek Islamist exiles demonstrated against the assassination and denounced Vladimir Putin and the Uzbek government under Karimov in the Fatih district of Istanbul.